Best Exercise for the first trimester of pregnancy

 6. Consider your alignment

 As pregnancy progresses, the center of gravity and alignment may shift.
 Ideally, we want to be able to maintain a hips over feet, ribs over pelvis alignment pattern as much as possible, as this can help the core, pelvic floor and whole body function optimally.
-It is easier to consider shifting into a better alignment pattern before the belly grows, so the first trimester is the perfect time to work on this!
+It is easier to consider shifting into a better alignment pattern before the belly grows, so the first trimester exersice is the perfect time to work on this!

 Try relaxing (not forcing or muscling!) the rib cage down.
 Often we are taught that ribs lifted in “good posture,” but in reality it is compressing the spine and pulling the core out of alignment.

 For more information on exercises that are appropriate for the first trimester and throughout the entire pregnancy and postpartum time, check out the One Strong Mama program.
-Many moms join our One Strong Mama program in their first trimester.
+Many moms join our One Strong Mama program in the first trimester exercise.
 They love that it allows for them to just hit play and follow along and not have to think so hard about what moves are best for their pregnancy, their body and their birth.
 They also love that they get extra education about how to do each exercise so they are getting the most benefit.
 OSM is truly a ‘one stop shop’ for prenatal (and postnatal!) exercise and takes the guesswork out of the equation.